dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   program if the attacker is able to enter a weird machine from the unsafe code, is not nearly as risky as unsafe C/C++ code generally, in which an attacker can potentially entire a weird machine from _any_ line of code.
-[^7]: You can probably drop the alisasing requirement if you do something like [*Scan][starscan], but like, at some point you're just writing a deeply inefficient garbage collector.
+[^7]: You can probably drop the aliasing requirement if you do something like [*Scan][starscan], but like, at some point you're just writing a deeply inefficient garbage collector.
 If it can be bolted on to legacy codebases, this might be useful, but it's likely the reason we're still using that